 Dr. Sharma: Your reactions to fruit sound consistent with oral allergy syndrome (OAS), also known as pollen-food allergy syndrome.
-In OAS, a person with a prior history of a pollen allergy develops allergic symptoms, such as itching and/or mild swelling of the mouth, lips and throat.
+In OAS, a person with a prior history of a pollen allergy develops allergic symptoms when eating certain raw fruits and vegetables.
+These often include itching and/or mild swelling of the mouth, lips and throat.

 In your case, the peach allergen is very similar to birch tree pollen allergen.
 As a result, the immune system “sees” the raw fruit and vegetables as the pollen triggers and local allergy symptoms follow.
 As you have found, cooking these fruits or vegetables often breaks down the proteins, making them less allergenic.

 Dr. Sharma is an allergist, clinical researcher and associate professor of pediatrics.
 He is Chief of the Division of Allergy and Immunology at Children’s National Medical Center in Washington D.C. and Director of the Food Allergy Program.
-He co-authors “The Food Allergy Experts” column in Allergic Living magazine.
-Questions submitted will be considered for answer in the magazine.Submit a Question View all posts by this medical expert.
+He co-authors “The Food Allergy Experts” column in Allergic Living e-magazine.
+Questions submitted will be considered for answer.Submit a Question View all posts by this medical expert.